Important: If your 1099-G shows an amount in Box 1, go here for alternate instructions, as the steps below won't work.

 - Answer Yes to Did you get a state or local tax refund?

 You should end up on the Tell us about your refund screen.
-Below are some tips for filling out the entry fields on this screen.

 - Select your state, city, or locality from the list (cities and localities are towards the bottom, after Wyoming).